 From the start of the course you will join the CIPD so that you have full access to restricted member information sources on its website and to local branch network events which will support your studies.

-Once you complete the Postgraduate Diploma in Human Resource Management, you will gain Associate status of the CIPD and the Institute will recognise that you’ve fully satisfied the knowledge criteria for Chartered status.
+Once you complete the Postgraduate Diploma in Human Resource Management, you will gain Associate status of the CIPD and the Institute will recognise that you’ve fully satisfied the knowledge criteria.
+You will then be able to apply for Chartered member status (MCIPD) through the CIPD where you will be required to demonstrate your knowledge, skills and experience at a strategic level.

 Real-world learning in action

-Our students choose to undertake projects which are directly relevant to their role and the needs of their employer.
-These have covered everything from employee engagement to organisational change, talent management to the evaluation of training.
+Where our students choose to continue to the Master's stage and Independent Study modules, they undertake projects which are directly relevant to their role and the needs of their employer. mental health and wellbeing, diversity, artificial intelligence and talent management to the evaluation of training.
 You’ll gain new perspectives and insights into the HR role, along with ideas which you can take back to your own workplace.

 Build your networks